OpenNebula/docs/source/operation/references/template.rst

 |              +--------------------------------------------------------------------------------------+-----+---------+---------+-------------+
 |              | * **RANDOM_PASSWD**: if "YES", generate a random password for each VM                |     |         | O       | O           |
 +--------------+--------------------------------------------------------------------------------------+-----+---------+---------+-------------+

+**Note** if the GRAPHICS contains both attributes PASSWD and RANDOM_PASSWD the password will not be generated

 Example: